RDoney/stuck-digital/src/case-studies/yumyumsocks.md

 ## The Client

-Fix It Sticks is a highly modular multi-tool system featuring a variety of specialty tools and torque limiters.
-They were looking to scale their ecommerce sales by utilizing Facebook and Instagram ads.
-Combined with new, powerful video creative and compelling ad copy, we took their brand to the next level by increasing their sales by 3x in 4 months.
+YumYum Socks is a fun and colorful clothing brand only selling socks.
+They were looking to scale their website sales by utilizing Facebook and Instagram ads and within just 3 months we increased their sales by 2X!

 ## The Goal

 Grow website traffic and revenue through paid social

+## Strategy

+- Facebook Remarketing
+- Developed engaging creative that increased ROAS and decreased CPM

 ## Testimonial